Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Results

 \subsection{$N \times 2$ System}

-Finally, we arrived to the ``shortest'' ladder studied here: the 2-legs dice ladder.
-This ladder, when considered in terms of the number of legs along the short direction, has 6 legs in the one-orbital Hubbard analog, as illustrated in Fig.~\ref{Fig. DOS and Bands for Nx2}~(a).
+Finally, we arrived to the ``shortest'' ribbon studied here: the 2-legs dice ladder.
+This system, when considered in terms of the number of legs along the short direction, has 6 legs in the one-orbital Hubbard analog, as illustrated in Fig.~\ref{Fig. DOS and Bands for Nx2}~(a).
 Thus, this system is accessible to present computational efforts using DMRG.
 For this reason, the 2-leg ladder is particularly important.

 In Fig.~\ref{Fig. DOS and Bands for Nx2}~(b) the bands plotted vs $k_1$ are shown, as before for 3- and 4-leg ladders.
-Once again, remarkably, the flat bands near energy zero are clearly present, even in this ``shortest'' system studied here.
-Similarly as in the case of 4 legs, extra flat bands were identified immersed in the upper- and lower-energy regions, but they are not of our interest.
-The density-of-states in Fig.~\ref{Fig. DOS and Bands for Nx2}~(c) now are different from the two-dimensional cluster Fig.~\ref{Fig. DOS and Bands for 24x24}~(c) with regards to the upper and lower energy regions, due to the extra flat bands.
+Once again, the flat bands near energy zero are clearly present, even in this ``shortest'' system studied here.
+Similarly as with 4 legs, extra flat bands were identified immersed in the upper- and lower-energy regions, but they are not of our interest.
+The DOS in Fig.~\ref{Fig. DOS and Bands for Nx2}~(c) now are different from the two-dimensional cluster Fig.~\ref{Fig. DOS and Bands for 24x24}~(c) with regards to the upper and lower energy regions, due to the extra flat bands.
 But with regards to the region near zero energy, all systems $N \times N$, $N \times 4$, $N \times 3$, and $N \times 2$, behave similarly: they all have similar flat bands in this energy region.